-Boeing chairman Muilenburg’s total compensation rose to $18.5 million
+Boeing chairman Dennis Muilenburg’s total compensation rose to $18.5M

 - With bitcoin mining, the Mid-Columbia basin joins the tech elite — or a Ponzi scheme | Jon Talton

-That included two stock awards that granted him a total of nearly 15,000 shares valued at $2.5 million in the filing but now worth $4.9 million.

-McAllister’s total compensation is well down from the big compensation package he received when he was hired the previous year.

-Upon joining the company in November 2016, he received a $2 million signing bonus plus $17.8 million in shares to compensate for the stock awards and benefits he gave up upon leaving GE.
+McAllister’s total compensation is well down from the package he received when he was hired in November 2016: a $2 million signing bonus plus $17.8 million in shares to compensate for the stock awards and benefits he gave up upon leaving GE.
+As a result, McAllister now owns more Boeing stock than Muilenburg.

-According to a separate SEC filing earlier in March, Muilenburg owns 138,665 Boeing shares, worth $45.8 million at today’s price.
+Recent filings show Muilenburg owns 138,665 Boeing shares, including some not yet vested, worth $45.8 million at today’s price.
+McAllister owns 141,222 Boeing shares, also including some not yet vested, worth $46.7 million.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.